 Face Mask Guidelines

-Please check this page for the latest masking updates before your arrival at any of our clinics and hospitals.
+Please check this page for the latest masking updates before arriving at any of our clinics and hospitals.

-UC San Diego Health has updated its masking protocols for patients and visitors in accordance with the California Department of Public Health (CDPH).
+UC San Diego Health masking protocols for patients and visitors are in accordance with the California Department of Public Health (CDPH).

-• Masks are recommended but not required for most patients and visitors based on the medium prevalence of respiratory illness reported across our organization and facilities.
+• Masks are not required for most patients and visitors based on the low prevalence of respiratory illness reported across our organization and facilities.

 • Masks are still required for some patients and visitors — please review the full masking guidelines below.

-• Under the current tier, UC San Diego Health requires our team members to wear masks when providing direct care to patients and during any other patient interactions when the patient requests it.
+• UC San Diego Health requires our team members to wear masks when providing direct, face-to-face care to immunocompromised patients and during any other patient interactions when the patient requests it.

 About Masking Procedures and Tiers